callnovo-cc/blog/_posts/2026-08-28-customer-service-outsourcing-transit.md

 AI is best suited to straightforward, low-risk requests such as triage, summarization, or routing.
 Complex, sensitive, or exception-based cases should route to a human agent with full conversation context preserved, not restarted ([Maven AGI, 2026](https://www.mavenagi.com/blog/customer-service-trends-enterprise-cx-teams); [Parloa, 2026](https://www.parloa.com/blog/accelerate-cx/); [CMSWire, 2026](https://www.cmswire.com/customer-experience/2026-checkpoint-3-bold-customer-service-moves-you-must-make-now/)).

-## About the Author

-Élise Moreau contributes marketing strategy and operational content for Callnovo Contact Center, with a focus on customer-support operations, outsourcing transitions, and practical decision frameworks for scaling teams.

-## Disclosure

-This article is informational and was prepared for Callnovo Contact Center.
-It is not legal, compliance, procurement, or financial advice.
-Transition requirements should be validated against each organization’s systems, customer commitments, security controls, and applicable regulations.

 ## References

 CMSWire.
 (2026).
 [2026 checkpoint: 3 bold customer service moves you must make now](https://www.cmswire.com/customer-experience/2026-checkpoint-3-bold-customer-service-moves-you-must-make-now/).